digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 recent version of the package that is uploaded on the participant.
 It will also use the most recent implementation of any choices you exercise directly through the Ledger API, by automatically upgrading/downgrading the choice argument.
-Choice result upgrading/downgrading is handled by :ref:`consuming clients <upgrades-consuming-clients>`.
+Choice result upgrading/downgrading is handled by Consuming Clients, as discussed later in this section.
 This behavior can be influenced by `package preference <#dynamic-package-resolution-in-ledger-api-queries>`__.

 **Updates in a choice body**